-

 - Establish or support organisations or programs that benefit people in its area or local government generally;

-- Manage, develop, public areas vested in, or occupied by, the council;
+- Manage and develop public areas vested in or occupied by the council;

 - Undertake other functions and activities conferred by or under the Act.